bayileyegnabate/binder101/README.md

-# binder101
+# Binder 101
-getting started with binder
+## This repo is for getting started with binder
+_This repo uses the sample binder repo: